diagrid-labs/catalyst-pizza-demo/README.md

    diagrid login
    ```

-1. Create a new Catalyst project named `catalyst-pizza-project` and use the Diagrid managed PubSub broker & KV store, and enable the managed workflow API:
+1. Create a new Catalyst project named `catalyst-pizza-project` and use the Diagrid managed pub/sub broker & KV store, and enable the managed workflow API:

     ```bash
     diagrid project create catalyst-pizza-project --deploy-managed-pubsub --deploy-managed-kv --enable-managed-workflow --wait